KSP-CKAN/CKAN/Spec.md

 * The `KSP_VERSION` field for the `.version` file will be ignored if the `KSP_VERSION_MIN` and `KSP_VERSION_MAX` fields are set.

-When used, the folowing fields are auto-generated, overwriting those from `$kref`, but not those specified in the CKAN document itself (if present):
+When used, the folowing fields are auto-generated:

 - `ksp_version`
 - `ksp_version_min`
 - `ksp_version_max`

+Version information is generated in such a way as to ensure maximum compatability.
+For example if the `.version` file specifies that the mod is compatible with KSP version `1.0.2` but the existing `version` specifies `1.0.5` then the version information generated will give a `ksp_version_min` of `1.0.2` and a `ksp_version_max` of `1.0.5`.

 ##### `x_netkan_epoch`